leonlinsx/minimal-mistakes/_posts/2020-12-09-art-history-hierarchy.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Art_reclining_nude/art 2.png)

-Yep, for a long time the type of your art would have a certain "rank," and people would automatically judge a painting of still lifes as less important compared to a painting of a religious scene.
+For a long time the type of your art would have a certain "rank," and people would automatically judge a painting of still lifes as less important compared to a painting of a religious scene.
 Not entirely surprising, considering that the church was a big patron of art in historical times.

 Let's take a closer look at Venus and the thought that Titian put behind the composition.
 [Venus was probably intended as a marriage gift](https://smarthistory.org/titian-venus-of-urbino/ "venus") to the couple for private viewing \[3\], the hairstyle being typical of brides for that time, and the roses associated with love.
 Being titled Venus, it was also meant to be a mythological painting, firmly putting it in the top "rank" of art for that time.